Challenges and Trends in Egocentric Vision: A Survey

 \subsection{Environment Modeling}

-In egocentric environmental understanding tasks, environmental modeling serves as a core objective, aiming to acquire precise modeling information of the surrounding environment, shown in Fig. \ref{Modeling}.
-Depending on task requirements, this modeling information can manifest as sparse local feature points or more refined full 3D reconstruction, a process closely associated with Simultaneous Localization and Mapping (SLAM) technology.
-SLAM, as a technique for real-time environmental map construction and camera pose estimation, holds particular significance in robotics by providing agents with fundamental environmental perception capabilities.
-Accurate environmental perception forms the prerequisite for subsequent tasks such as autonomous navigation, path planning, and decision execution.
+In egocentric environmental understanding, \textbf{environment modeling} aims to build accurate representations of the surrounding scene, as illustrated in Fig.~\ref{Modeling}.
+Depending on the task, this can range from sparse local features to dense 3D reconstructions, often relying on Simultaneous Localization and Mapping (SLAM) techniques.
+SLAM provides foundational perception capabilities for tasks like autonomous navigation and path planning, especially in robotics.

-In visual SLAM (V-SLAM) systems, the environmental modeling process can be divided into three primary stages: initialization, tracking, and mapping.
-The initialization phase primarily involves assigning a global coordinate system to the map and constructing the initial map, laying the foundation for subsequent environmental understanding.
-The tracking phase continuously estimates camera poses while achieving real-time environmental mapping.
-Finally, the mapping phase identifies loop closures based on tracking data to generate sparse or dense 3D reconstruction results.